nikbarb810/Basic-Publish-Subscribe-System/README.md

-# Public Subscribe System (PSS)
+# Publish Subscribe System (PSS)

-Welcome to the Public Subscribe System (PSS) project!
+Welcome to the Publish Subscribe System (PSS) project!
 This C-based system enables publishers to upload content into various categories, and subscribers can consume content they have subscribed to.
 This README provides an overview of both Phase A (basic data structures) and Phase B (advanced data structures) of the PSS project.

 ## Phase A - Basic Data Structures